 Why do you need a TikTok influencer?
 Because TikTok now boasts nearly a billion monthly users, and it’s the most downloaded app worldwide for the second year in a row.
 And with 28% of Gen-Z — a group with $143 billion of purchasing power — using TikTok, it’s the social-networking platform of choice for brands targeting this coveted audience.

-But to effectively capture Gen-Z’s attention on TikTok, you have to understand the platform’s trends, and you need to team up with the right person to create authentic content on behalf of your brand.
+But to effectively capture Gen-Z’s attention on TikTok, you have to understand the platform’s trends.
+You need to team up with the right person to create authentic content on behalf of your brand and provide the social proof you need.
 In other words, you need an influencer.

 Finding the right TikTok influencer requires more than just selecting someone with thousands of followers.
 It involves conducting a thorough search and assessing whether an influencer is the right fit for your brand and will resonate with your target audience.

 Much like other social networks, TikTok organizes its content by hashtag.
 And since most TikTok content contains hashtags, it’s an effective way to find users posting about topics relevant to your brand.

 Navigate to the Discover tab to search hashtags (as illustrated below.)